Tiendil/blog.feeds.fun/content/posts/2026-001-december-2025-in-feeds-fun/en.md

 Hey everyone!
 This is the monthly recap of Feeds Fun.

-- We made 1 huge release with fully refactored registration & authentication system — made it more user-friendly and extensible.
+- We made 1 huge release with a fully refactored registration & authentication system — made it more user-friendly and extensible.
 - 2.5M news entries were loaded, 49 new users registered.

 <!-- more -->